aelzenaar/ncea-notes/README.md

    in difficulty from achieved to outstanding scholarship.
  * Assorted other scholarship worksheets: some have already been amalgamated into the calculus notes, others have not.

-In progress: geometry notes and replacement Scholarship practice exams.
+In progress: geometry notes (similar in style to _Solutions_ for scholarship students) and replacement Scholarship practice exams.
+I am not intending to write any material on the L3 path analysis standard.

 ## Physics
 ### Level Two
  * Waves (91170), mechanics (91171), and electromagnetism (91172): full set of notes, including many diagrams and links to youtube videos, but (by design) with limited exercises.
 To be used with a workbook or similar set of problems.

+I do not intend to write modern physics notes for L2 at this point in time.

 ### Level Three
  * Modern physics (91525): notes on atomic spectra, the photoelectric effect, and atomic physics.

-In progress: set of notes on L3 externals, plus notes on relativity and quantum mechanics for the modern physics standard.
+In progress: set of notes on L3 externals (I have written the section on waves so far), plus notes on relativity and quantum mechanics for the modern physics standard.

 ## Other in progress
 I hope to have a reading course for scholarship classical studies written at some point, as well as specific notes for scholarship physics.
 I